paulmarrington/RAM/README.md

 ## Development Environment Installation

-### Install Docker
-* Go to https://docs.docker.com and select your OS from the installation list on the left.
-It is very painless - even for Windows.
-* The installation and familiarisation instructions work smoothly for Windows until you attempt to log in to your docker hub account.
-This may fail.
-If it does, follow https://github.com/docker/hub-feedback/ussues/473.
 ### Source Access
 * Create a GitHub account if you do not already have one.
-* On Windows or OS X it is beneficial to install the GitHub desktop from https://desktop.github.com/.
-For Windows is provides also provides a bash shell and many Unix commands so that common shell-scripts can be written.
-In both cases, the GUI will provide seamless access to GitHub.
 * Fork and Clone https://github.com/atogov/RAM.
 Read https://help.github.com/articles/fork-a-repo/ for instructions.
 This will give you a repository in your own account that synchronises from the ATO RAM repository.
 As you make changes, use pull requests to update the main repository.
-* Go to the RAM root directory with from a command prompt and type _docker-compose build_ then wait while containers and their contents are downloaded and built.
-This will take a long time - once per installation.
-It is also possible to publish the containers to share them between developer platforms.
 * To use SourceTree for reviewing / merging pull requests, you need to modify _.git/config_ file as described [here](https://gist.github.com/piscisaureus/3342247).
 In short, add the following:
     [remote "atogov"]
         fetch = +refs/pull/\*/head:refs/remotes/origin/pr/\*

-### Ports
-Any instance started with docker-compose (dev thru AWS test) will expose static files on 8080 and services on 8081.

 ## AWS Install
 * SSH to the server